 Hypertrophic osteopathy is a perplexing condition where new bone formation arises off existing bones, causing painful, swollen limbs.
 While hypertrophic osteopathy can be resolved entirely, its treatment only comes from identifying and successfully treating a larger, underlying disease.

 What Is Hypertrophic Osteopathy?

 Hypertrophic osteopathy is a condition where new bone formation occurs in the limbs of a dog.
 The disease causes periosteal proliferation, rapid new bone growth, on bones starting in the paw and working its way up the leg of a dog.
 Interestingly, the abnormal bone growth is a response from a primary, underlying disease.
 The primary disease can vary, but can often be malignant in nature.
 The primary disease causes a disruption in nerve signals which alters blood supply, and promotes growth of new bone on top of existing bone surfaces.
-Large breed dogs, notably Boxers, over eight and a half years old are more often affected.
+Large breed dogs, such as the Labrador retriever, Rottweiler, and Doberman pinscher, over eight and a half years old are more often affected.

 Signs of Hypertrophic Osteopathy in Dogs